ubcgif/em1dtm/content/overview.rst

      Layered 1D model describing the Earth for each sounding.

-For any sounding location, the mathematical representation that EM1DFM uses to model the Earth varies only with depth.
-In particular, the representation comprises many uniform, horizontal layers, and it is the conductivity and/or susceptibility within each layer that is computed.
-Four options are available: just the conductivity in each layer can be constructed, or just the susceptibility (constrained to be positive) in each layer, or both the conductivity and susceptibility with the positivity constraint on the susceptibility, or both the conductivity and susceptibility without the positivity constraint.
+For any sounding location, the mathematical representation that EM1DTM uses to model the Earth varies only with depth.
+In particular, the representation comprises many uniform "infinite" horizontal layers.
 For a complete mathematical treatment of the forward and inversion problem, see :ref:`Background Theory<theory>`.

-The initial research underlying this program library was funded principally by the “IMAGE” consortium, of which the following companies were participants: AGIP, Anglo American, Billiton, Cominco, Falconbridge, INCO, MIM, Muskox Minerals, Newmont, Placer Dome and Rio Tinto, and from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+The initial research underlying this program library was funded principally by the “IMAGE” consortium, of which the following companies were participants:
+AGIP, Anglo American, Billiton, Cominco, Falconbridge, INCO, MIM, Muskox Minerals, Newmont, Placer Dome and Rio Tinto, and from the Natural Sciences and Engineering Research Council of Canada (NSERC).

 Program library content